drai-inn/agdr-validator-pub/files/manual.md

 Value 'Living Specimen' is not in allowed values \['PreservedSpecimen', 'FossilSpecimen', 'LivingSpecimen', 'MaterialSample', 'HumanObservation', 'MachineObservation', 'Occurrence', 'MaterialCitation', 'Unknown'\] at sheet \[experiments\_genomic\] - \[J17\]`

 Modify the value in cellJ17for the genome 68158 in the spreadsheet to one of the permitted values.

+*   some rows are orphans: eg. an experiment without any genome or metagenome information or a sample without any files associated

+`WARNING: Experiment [MI01] has no associated genome or metagenome (no children found).`

+Make sure that a metagenome or genome is referring to this experiment.

+`WARNING: Sample [SR41] has no associated file nodes (no children found).`

+Make sure that sample SR41 has a file associated in the files_instruments tab.

 ## Notes and warnings